alexsantosquispe/fake-esapp/README.md

 ## Overview

 This is a transaction simulator application built with a modern frontend stack including React, TypeScript, and Vite.
 It provides a user-friendly interface to simulate financial transactions between different accounts, view a dashboard with the latest transaction history, and monitor account balances.
+The UI was based on the dribbble design: https://dribbble.com/shots/24557172-Admin-Transaction-Ui

 ## ✨ Features